JonasToth/gitforge.nvim/development_resources/README.md

 - some light project management tools, assigning issues to projects and stuff like that
 - maybe a dashboard (you can use `gh status` already)
 - maybe integration into [Neorg](https://github.com/nvim-neorg/neorg), like a summary in the index and navigation to the issues
-- maybe simple time tracking or at least a way to add time taken to an issue
 - creating queues for changes done during offline work that would be synced back at the next possible occassion